 In the old days in Japan, each family made their own mochi using an usu (mortar) made from large hollowed-out tree trunks.
 The other traditional tools included the seiro (rice-steaming boxes) and kine (large mallets).

 At MBT, we celebrate Mochitsuki as a social gathering, which is both fun and draws upon the strength of many rice pounders.
 We still take turns pounding the rice with the old-style kine in a piston-like pattern.
-But we also employ electric rice pounders to help produce 450 pounds of rice that, after pounding, gets shaped into small balls by dozens of participants—from first-timers to seasoned veterans, young kids to not-so-young kids-at heart. (*Typically on the Sunday following Mochitsuki we have a special children’s mochitsuki starting at 10:30 am where children of all ages are welcome to participate).
+But we also employ electric rice pounders to help produce 450 pounds of rice that, after pounding, gets shaped into small balls by dozens of participants—from first-timers to seasoned veterans, children 12* and older to not-so-young kids-at heart. (*Typically on the Sunday following Mochitsuki we have a special children’s mochitsuki starting at 10:30 am where children of all ages are welcome to participate).